 - List of all publications, recordings, or other materials that external reviewers will consider.
 Compiling this list may require consultation with the chair and/or personnel committee as it may not be desirable to send every manuscript/CD, but certainly the most crucial.
-Send out sufficient materials for review that evaluators can do a thorough job.
-In the cases of books, send a published copy, if available; if the book has not yet been published, send the proofs or the latest version of the manuscript.

 - Summer [exact date determined by department]: Candidate completes P&T application and compiles research/creative activity, teaching and service materials.
-These should be organized in a binder with a Table of Contents and labeled section tabs.
-For research, candidates should focus on including work produced, cited, and reviewed since becoming an Associate Professor, although the full research record can be included in the C.V.
+These should be organized with a Table of Contents and labeled section tabs.
+For research, candidates should focus on including work produced, cited, and reviewed since becoming an Associate Professor, although the full research record can be included in the c.v.
 Candidates should also provide supporting indicators of influence and quality, bibliometric information on journals, book series, university presses, artistic venues, etc. (e.g., what is their acceptance rate, review process, circulation), a list of citations of their work by other scholars or artists, reviews of their work, research or creative awards, external grants received, and other relevant indicators.
 Include evidence of effective teaching, in addition to student evaluations of teaching.
 Such evidence may include but not be limited to, a statement of teaching philosophy, summary of courses taught at the rank of Associate Professor, sample course syllabi, sample course exams and assignments, grade sheets (with student names redacted), peer evaluations of teaching, evidence of teaching awards.
 The summary of service should not merely be a list of service commitments held at the rank of Associate Professor, but any materials that provide evidence of service performed (letters from committee chairs, and so on).
 It is important to fully describe the nature of the service.
 State the amount of time spent, the level of effort involved, and the duration of each service commitment.
 Do not rely on readers to know or guess what your service entailed.
-See addendum to this document for an example of how these materials could be organized in the binder.
+See addendum to this document for an example of how these materials could be organized.

 - Late summer/early fall (Mid-August to first week of September): Department meets to determine merits of the candidate’s case.
-Candidate should receive notification of the results of this meeting and of the chair’s recommendation on his/her case to the Dean.
+Candidate should receive notification of the results of this meeting and of the chair’s recommendation on their case to the Dean.